 We have all been affected by the lifting of many of the restrictions related to the coronavirus pandemic, but the same can’t be said about the related economic crisis.
-Although many industries are affected, some of them have suffered less than others.
-The IT industry is definitely one of them.
-This isn’t to say that we’re not facing any challenges - quite the opposite.

 Read an interview with Martyna Stafa and Katrzyna Klimek - our Recruitment Specialists.

 Paulina Płoska (HelloHR): Please tell me about your transition to 100% remote work.
 Many organizations described this process as logistically complicated and challenging in general.
 What did it look like in your case?
 Did everything go smoothly?

 Martyna Stafa (Recruitment Specialist at Netguru): As far as switching to remote work is concerned, we got word on Monday that on we’re going to have to close 9 offices and go fully remote on Wednesday.
 Shutting down the offices and transitioning to 100% work-from-home took us less than 24 hours.
 The whole process went smoothly because remote work is really deeply rooted in Netguru’s organizational culture.
 Before the pandemic hit, around 40% of our team worked remotely all of the time and the remaining 60% worked from home and the office interchangeably.

 Paulina Płoska: So what did you do?
 Did you take any special steps or introduce new procedures?